Skip to main content

 Deputy Director - Willie Fullilove

-The Division of Programs and Services provides and ensures equal access for all juveniles to comprehensive therapeutic services and empirically-validated best practices for clinical care, to include the following: crisis intervention and specialized clinical services; evaluation and assessment; mental health/psychiatric care and professional social work and psychological services; medical/dental primary care, triage, and medical referral services; medication administration and monitoring; employee health; interagency collaboration with other child-serving agencies for jointly-involved and/or special needs youth; and, provision of trauma treatment and training for all staff in trauma-informed care, as well as training provided to all staff regarding prevention and management of corrections fatigue.
-This division develops and implements enriching programs and services for youth who are committed to SCDJJ’s long-term evaluation and detention facilities to include: recreational and leisure services, chaplaincy, volunteer and visitation services; management of the youth work program and the Agency’s Store of Hope.
-The Office is also responsible for overseeing the disciplinary process and incentive programs for youth in SCDJJ’s secure facilities
+The Division of Programs and Services provides and ensures equal access for all juveniles to comprehensive therapeutic services and empirically-validated best practices for clinical care, to include the following: crisis intervention and specialized clinical services, evaluation and assessment, mental health/psychiatric care and professional social work and psychological services, medical/dental primary care, medical referral services, medication administration and monitoring, employee health, interagency collaboration with other child-serving agencies for jointly-involved and/or special needs youth, and provision of trauma treatment and training for all staff in trauma-informed care.
+This division develops and implements enriching programs and services for youth who are committed to DJJ’s long-term evaluation and detention facilities to include: recreational and leisure services, chaplaincy, volunteer and visitation services, management of the youth work program and the Agency’s Store of Hope.
+The division is also responsible for overseeing the disciplinary process and incentive programs for youth in DJJ’s secure facilities.

 Division of Community Services